ziv/xprng/xprng/code/README.md

 ## Highlighting

-By default, content blocks are highlighted using [Shiki](https://shiki.style/).
+By default, code blocks are highlighted using [Shiki](https://shiki.style/).
 In order to keep the bundle size small, you need to import the languages you want to use.
 The bundle contains the following languages and themes by default: